AdobeDocs/experience-manager-65.en/help/sites-administering/target-requirements.md

 >Your account must also be enabled by the Target team in order to use the integration.
 >
 >
->If it's not the case, please contact [Adobe Target Customer Care](https://marketing.adobe.com/resources/help/en_US/target/target/r_problem.html).
+>If it is not the case, please contact [Adobe Target Customer Care](https://marketing.adobe.com/resources/help/en_US/target/target/r_problem.html).

 ## Enabling the Target Replication Agent {#enabling-the-target-replication-agent}